25 | Reset: What Becomes Available When You Choose to Dissolve

 • What version of you is waiting on the other side of the stop you keep postponing?

-If you are wondering whether this work might be part of your next step, my free Ceremony Readiness Guide is where I would suggest beginning.
-If you want to sit with others who are navigating their own thresholds, our Integration Circles meet monthly.
+If you are wondering whether this work might be part of your next step, I suggest starting with my free Ceremony Readiness Guide.
+If you want to sit with others who are navigating their own thresholds, our online Integration Circles meet monthly.

-If this landed, share it with someone whose reset may have already begun.
+If this landed, share it with someone whose reset may already be underway.

 From my Heart to yours,